 Flew into Pensacola, Florida yesterday to prepare to conduct the Nonviolent Crisis Intervention® course to staff working at a hospital here.
 Most of the participants are registered nurses.
 We also have staff from security, emergency preparedness, associate relations and clinical education.
 Quite a lively group with great ideas and tons of life/career experiences that apply to the crisis intervention situations we have discussed.
 One participant repeatedly stressed his belief in the power of letting individuals make their own choices during crisis moments.
 I wholeheartedly agreed and let him know how much the Institute supports his style of intervention.
-I recommended that he read an earlier blog about setting limits that might give him a broader perspective on the subject.

 This group also let me know that the hospital had stressed how important patient and customer satisfaction was and to that extent were given some scripted responses to use under certain circumstances.
 While it’s important that staff know what to say and how to say it, scripted responses can also have certain disadvantages especially if they come across as judgmental or self-absorbed.
-Examples I like to use are the phrases, “You need to……” or “I need you to……” For example, “You need to do the dishes so you can join us for movie night.”
+Examples I like to use are the phrases, “You need to…” or “I need you to…” For example, “You need to do the dishes so you can join us for movie night.”
 Or “I need you to take off your clothes and put on the hospital gown.”
 The response from an irrational or even rational thinking person could be, “Who are you to tell me what I NEED?”
 In the second example, one possible response might be, “What the heck do I care what YOUR needs are?”
 I’m not suggesting that these particular phrases are ineffective; I’m simply offering other options.

 Can we put the limit in the form of an expectation?
 For example, “Once you’re done with the dishes you can join us for movie night.”
 Or, “I’ll be back in a few minutes to explain the testing procedure to you.
 Ring the call button once you’ve got the gown on.”
 Stating expectations helps to minimize the chance of a power struggle developing because we put the focus on the appropriate action and not our needs, wants and desires.